 Keep in mind that the placement of the chicken is also important since you can run the risk of cross-contamination in certain foods.
 For example, if you have both cooked and raw chicken in the refrigerator, you should always put the raw chicken on the bottom shelf to avoid any leaks.

-At the end of the day, how you store your chicken can make the biggest difference in whether or not your chicken stays fresh.
-If there is even the slightest hole or if the container has been left ajar, it could allow bacteria to enter the chicken.
+At the end of the day, how chicken is stored can make the biggest difference in whether or not it stays fresh.
+If there is even the smallest hole in the package, or if the container lid didn’t quite seal, bacteria could be thriving on your chicken.

 Can Chicken Be Left Out Overnight to Thaw?

-No. If you accidentally left a chicken dish out overnight it must be thrown away because it is not safe to eat.
+Absolutely not.
+Leaving chicken out overnight is a recipe for disaster.
+Chicken can be left out for a maximum of two hours – and that’s in ideal conditions.
+If you accidentally left a cooked chicken dish or package of raw meat out overnight it must be thrown away because it is not safe to eat.

-Unfortunately, weather or not you cover the chicken you are leaving sitting out will not change the fact that it will go bad in a few hours.
-It is best to store any chicken, raw or cooked, in the fridge when you aren’t in the process of consuming it.
+Unfortunately, whether or not you cover chicken will not impact its ability to stay fresh.
+It’s best to store any chicken, raw or cooked, in the fridge when you aren’t in the process of cooking or eating it.